apereo/cas/docs/cas-server-documentation/installation/Webflow-Customization.md

 All webflow components and CAS views have access to the entire bundle of CAS settings defined from a variety of configuration sources.
 This allows one to extend and modify any CAS view or webflow component using the variable `casProperties` to gain access to a specific setting.

+To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html#custom-settings).